LaSTiqq/Coffee-united-people-2.0/README.md

 - Added jsconfig.json and modified vite.config.js to resolve relative import paths
 - Implemented [react-hot-toast](https://react-hot-toast.com/) package instead of boring Bootstrap alerts
 - Added AuthButton component to use props and reusability little more as React features
+- Continuation of reusability feature.
+Created AuthForm component both for login and register components

 ## What are expected further